 |

-Praise for The Adventures of Tinguely Querer
+More praise for The Adventures of Tinguely Querer

 “Susan Smith Nash blurs the line between fantasy and reality in her dreamlike account of energy entrepreneurship on the Southwestern plains.
 With great attention to geological detail, she depicts a vast territory once used solely for drilling oil and now lined with wind turbines.
 Through Tinguely, the author transports herself at a pivotal younger age into the current year.
 She deftly profits from the collapse of the economy while hoping for absolution and unconditional acceptance.
 She’s a vagrant amused by her own cleverness and at the dullness of others, though she is frightened by the emptiness her acuity unveils.
 She would take delight in the inevitable failure of an absurd ideology despite the hardship it causes, but she gives handouts to destitute individuals.
 She is independent, driven, mobile, and desperately lonely.
 Her compassion and desire to love rise to the surface with the surprise and intensity of a gushing oil well.”